DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 date: 2021-08-16
 ---

-Prior to the 2022 to 2023 cycle, providers were asked to describe the academic qualification entry requirements for each course as a single free text field.
+Before the 2022 to 2023 cycle, providers were asked to describe the academic qualification entry requirements for each course in a single free text field.

 As there is a minimum initial teacher training entry requirement across all courses, this led to the standard entry requirements being described in different ways by different providers.